ericdenser/Save-Codes/Saving codes/bff.md

 In this initial configuration, we explicitly disabled CSRF (.csrf(csrf -> csrf.disable())).
 Since our BFF uses Cookies to maintain the user's session, disabling CSRF leaves the application vulnerable to Cross-Site Request Forgery attacks.
 We are doing this temporarily to make our first API tests easier.
 In a future tutorial about Frontend integration, we will enable CSRF and configure the necessary protections.

-*  You can learn more about them on the [Spring Documentation](https://docs.spring.io/spring-security/reference/servlet/architecture.html)
+*  You can learn more about the filter chain on the [Spring Documentation](https://docs.spring.io/spring-security/reference/servlet/architecture.html)

 ## BffApplication

-Another class that is needed to run the application is BffApplication; it serves as a kind of 'main' class.
+Another class that is needed to configure is the BffApplication, it serves as a kind of 'main' class.

-1. In the `BffApplication.java` with the following content:
+1. In the `BffApplication.java`, add the annotation "@EnableRedisHttpSession", it will create and set up a filter to look for active sessions and work with them on the security context from values stored in Redis.

 ```java
 package br.mackenzie.mackleaps.BFF;